kore4lyf/notes/README.md

 # My Notes
-Notes made for books or materials I learned from.
+Notes made from books or materials I learned from.